Elizabeth Charlotte, Madame Palatine: The Régence and Death

 — Liselotte von der Pfalz: Letter to her half-sister Raugräfin Luise from 12 February 1719.

 Liselotte was interested in opera and theatre and followed their development over decades, and was also able to recite long passages by heart.
 She was well read, as evidenced by many of her letters, and had a library of more than 3,000 volumes, including all the popular French and German novels and plays of her time (Voltaire dedicated his tragedy Oedipe to her), as well as most of the classical Greek and Latin authors (in German and French translation), Luther Bibles, maps with copperplate engravings, travelogues from all over the world as well as the tomes of natural history, medicine and mathematics.
 She amassed an extensive coin collection, primarily of antique gold coins (it was not her father who inherited the 12,000 copies her father had inherited in Kassel, but her mother), she owned 30 books on coin science and corresponded with Spanheim and other numismatists.
 She also bought three of the recently invented microscopes, with which she examined insects and other things.
 She spent her days at court gatherings, writing letters, reading and researching.

 Elisabeth Charlotte, Duchesse d'Orléans.
 Posthumous portrait from the workshop of Hyacinthe Rigaud, 1723.

 In June 1722, she visited Versailles for the last time, when the 12-year-old Louis XV received his 4-year-old bride Infanta Mariana Victoria of Spain.
 Upon seeing the room in which Louis XIV died, she came to tears:

 So I must admit that I cannot get used to seeing nothing but children everywhere and nowhere the great king whom I loved so dearly.

 — Liselotte von der Pfalz: Letter to Christian Friedrich von Harling from 4 July 1722.

 Elisabeth Charlotte of the Palatinate, Duchess of Orléans, died on 8 December 1722 at 3:30 a.m. at the Château de Saint-Cloud, aged 70.
-She was buried in the royal necropolis at the Basilica of Saint-Denis, next to her husband and his first wife.
+She was buried in the royal necropolis at the Basilica of Saint-Denis, next to her husband.
 Her son mourned her deeply (only a year later he followed her to the grave), and did not take part in the memorial mass on 18 March 1723.
 In the funeral sermon she was described as follows: